Andrettin/Wyrmsun/readme.txt

 - Baglur is now available for hiring after the completion of "Closing the Gates", while Rugnur is available for hiring after the completion of "A Bargain is Struck".
 - Greebo's eyes in his icon are now correctly no longer team-colored.

+* Items
+- Added gold sack (gives 500 gold when touched; graphics by b_o).
+- Added gold chest (attack to open, gives 1000 gold; graphics by b_o).
+- Added gold and gems chest (attack to open, gives 1500 gold; graphics by b_o).
+- Added potion of healing (heals an injured unit if touched; graphics by b_o).
+- Added potion of decay (damages a unit if touched; graphics by b_o).

 * Maps
 - The Aquitania map generation script and the default random map generation script now create dark dirt and dark grass tiles.
 - In the Caverns of Chaincolt map, player 2 (blue) now starts with a dwarven steelclad instead of one of its axefighters.